markus-kusano/markus-kusano.github.io/index.markdown

 footer: true
 ---

+I'm a Software Engineer at Google.
+I work on automated tools to increase security, deepen program understanding, and improve developer productivity.

-I started my PhD at Virginia Tech in the Fall of 2014.
-My advisor is Chao Wang.
+I got my PhD at Virginia Tech.
+My advisor was Chao Wang.
 My research interests are in automated formal-methods and program analysis, particularly the analysis of concurrent systems.

 ## Publications

+_Modular Verification of Interrupt-driven Software_, Chungha Sung, Markus Kusano, Chao Wang.
+ASE 2017.

 _Thread-Modular Static Analysis for Relaxed Memory Models_, Markus Kusano, and Chao Wang.
 25th International Symposium on the Foundations